RaphaelIT7/gmod-holylib/README.md

 Every module also has his `holylib_debug_[module name]` version and command line option like above, but not all modules use it.
 The modules that use that convar have it listed in their ConVars chapter.
+All hooks that get called use `hook.Run`.
+Gmod calls `gamemode.Call`.

 ## holylib
 This module contains the HolyLib library.